Efficient privacy loss accounting for subsampling and random allocation: Abstract

 \section{Abstract}

 We consider the privacy amplification properties of a sampling scheme in which a user's data is used in $k$ steps chosen randomly and uniformly from a sequence (or set) of $t$ steps.
-This sampling scheme has been recently applied in the context of differentially private optimization \citep{CGHLKKMSZ24, CCGHST25} and communication-efficient high-dimensional private aggregation \citep{AFKRT25}, where it was shown to have utility advantages over the standard Poisson sampling.
+This sampling scheme has been recently applied in the context of differentially private optimization \citep{CGHLKKMSZ24, CCGHST25} and communication-efficient high-dimensional private aggregation \citep{AFKRT26}, where it was shown to have utility advantages over the standard Poisson sampling.
 Theoretical analyses of this sampling scheme \citep{FS25, DCO25} lead to bounds that are close to those of Poisson sampling, yet still have two significant shortcomings.
 First, in many practical settings, the resulting privacy parameters are not tight due to the approximation steps in the analysis.
 Second, the computed parameters are either the hockey stick or R\'{e}nyi divergence, both of which introduce overheads when used in privacy loss accounting.
 In this work, we demonstrate that the privacy loss distribution (PLD) of random allocation applied to any differentially private algorithm can be computed efficiently.
 When applied to the Gaussian mechanism, our results demonstrate that the privacy-utility trade-off for random allocation is at least as good as that of Poisson subsampling.
 In particular, random allocation is better suited for training via DP-SGD.
 To support these computations, our work develops new tools for general privacy loss accounting based on a notion of PLD realization.
 This notion allows us to extend accurate privacy loss accounting to subsampling which previously required manual noise-mechanism-specific analysis.